Are You Smarter Than a Fifth Grader? Quiz!

 You did well, but there’s always room for improvement.
 Don’t be discouraged—use this as a stepping stone to learn more and improve your knowledge.
 Remember, every bit of learning helps you grow smarter and wiser.
 Keep going, and you’ll achieve great things!
 You’ve got this!

 #1.
-What ocean is on the west coast of the United States?
+What is the boiling point of water?

 You May Also Like